AbsentmindedGCN/BRC-ScoreAttackLocalTraining/README.md

 This plugin is built off [CommonAPI](https://github.com/LazyDuchess/BRC-CommonAPI) and [CommonAPI-Sample](https://github.com/LazyDuchess/BRC-CommonAPI-Sample).
 I take absolutely no credit for the work.

 Special thanks to NotNite, Yuri, and SpecialFX for inspiration, programming, and testing.
+Extra extra special thanks to Lazy Duchess, thank you SO much for all your help with this project.

 This code could (and probably should) be cleaned up a lot.
 This is my first BepInEx plugin and I'm getting back into coding, so I apologize for any mistakes/oversights.
 If you have any suggestions for the plugin or coding tips, please let me know!

 ![Screenshot](https://i.imgur.com/iFrl532.jpeg)
 ![Screenshot](https://i.imgur.com/iker8m1.jpeg)